Amitreddy14/SKEIMG/README.md

 To explore the utilization of deep learning in artistic expression, I build a model that converts hand-drawn sketches to photo-like images, allowing people without artistic backgrounds to see the visual graphics of their work.

 I reimplemented the paper “Sketch-to-Image Generation Using Deep Contextual Completion” (Lu, Yongyi & Wu, Shangzhe & Tai, Yu-Wing & Tang, Chi-Keung.
 2017.).
-I trained the model with sketches we drew, as well as filtered images from the COCO dataset.
+I trained the model with sketches I drew, as well as filtered images from the COCO dataset.
 Given a sketch input, the model would be able to generate colorful images.

 ## Methodology

 ### Data and Preprocessing

-I expect our input data to be size 64 * 128, each as a concatenation of a sketch and the corresponding photo/image.
+I expect the input data to be size 64 * 128, each as a concatenation of a sketch and the corresponding photo/image.
 A 64 * 64 mask is applied to the right-hand side so that only the sketch on the left-hand side would be fed as an input to the generator, whereas the complete photo without the mask is used to train the discriminator as the "real" labels.
 The prediction by the generator is used to prepare the discriminator as the "fake" labels.

-I begin by creating a simple dataset with very distinguishable sketches using images we found online, and create the corresponding labels using graphic tools such as Photoshop.
+I begin by creating a simple dataset with very distinguishable sketches using images I found online, and create the corresponding labels using graphic tools such as Photoshop.
 These simple sketches are categorized into 5 classes and each class has a color: fundamental shapes (circles, squares, …) are red, animals are dark brown, trees are green, flowers are orange, and ships are blue.
 As I tuned the model to produce images similar to the expected outputs, I switched to a more complex dataset converted from the COCO data.

 ![dataset](sample_data/test/d6.png)
 ![dataset](sample_data/test/c6.png)